optimalbrew/analytics/README.md

 ### FCC regulatory filings and comments
 Competition, or the lack thereof, among service providers not only determines economic efficiency but also the rate of adoption of new technologies.
 In the broadband connectivity space many other factors also influence technology adoption.
 These include local governments, national regulators, utilities, railroads, owners of cellular towers, workers (in all these companies), contractors and, of course, end users.
-This analysis is an attempt to use natural language processing tools to quantify the market and institutional complexities in this sphere.
+This analysis uses natural language processing tools to quantify the market and institutional complexities in this sphere.
 * [Jupyter nb 1](./FCC17_84.ipynb): Using *R, tm, tidytext* a couple of lines of Bash.
 Has more detailed information.
 * [Jupyter nb 2](./fccPyClusters.ipynb): Using python with *nltk*, plots are a bit different from R version.
 Clustering is done  (separately) both before and after dimensionality reduction (with singular values decomp. and princal comps.).
 Unlike the R version, which seoarates the unigrams and bigram visualization, this version combines both unigrams and bigrams in one token-document matrix.
 * [D3 visualization](https://bl.ocks.org/petecarkeek/c7da7590422d55e0b1dde588d9835df1) (Jypter notebook uses ggplot2) on Mike Bostock's bl.ocks.org